WordPress/gutenberg/packages/components/src/tools-panel/tools-panel-item/README.md

 </div>
 <br />

-This component acts a wrapper and controls the display of items to be contained within a ToolsPanel.
+This component acts as a wrapper and controls the display of items to be contained within a ToolsPanel.
 An item is displayed if it is flagged as a default control or the corresponding panel menu item, provided via context, is toggled on for this item.